theonewhowritesthedocs/lwms-docs/docs/core_functions/inspection.md

 You can give a sample up to two release reasons using the **Release 1** and **Release 2** fields.

 :::info
-If you set **Release 1** to either **Released**, the sample will be released and removed from the list.
+If you set **Release 1** to **Released**, the sample will be released and removed from the list.
 You can only release it from here if the sample does not have measurements already saved.

-If you set **Release 1** to either **Locked**, the sample will be locked and removed from the list.
+If you set **Release 1** to **Locked**, the sample will be locked and removed from the list.
 :::

 **Release 2** can only be checked when **Release 1** is set to **Released.**

 Use the **Blockage Reason** field for giving the sample a reason for a blockage by choosing one of the options.
-For giving it extra comments using the <IIcon icon="ion:information-sharp" width="17" height="17"/> field below it.
+For giving it extra comments use the <IIcon icon="ion:information-sharp" width="17" height="17"/> field below it.

 You can also give the sample a **Valuation** from the list of options and extra information.